henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/README.md

-# Anycubic i3 Prusa Clone - Marlin 1.1.x Configuration
+# Anycubic i3 Prusa Clone - Marlin 1.1.x Configuration / Settings

 This repository contains the Marlin firmware configuration for the Anycubic i3 Prusa clone with the following features: